 Actually, neither John, nor his wife, Euphemia, knew with any certainty his actual date of birth.
 Throughout his life, they simply celebrated his birthday in the first week of February, as John never knew if he was born on the 4th or 6th of that month.
 They ignored the fiction in John’s Army papers(1,2) as they knew it to be untrue.

 John was born into a devout Roman Catholic family.
-John’s Father, named ‘John Kinnelly‘ in John’s Marriage Certificate(8), is described in the same document as a ‘Farmer’.
-John said that the farming life was not for him, though his Army Employment Sheet, Army Form B.2066(9), dated 12 September 1913, states that his ‘Trade or calling before enlistment: Clerk’, which is somewhat puzzling if not downright contradictory.
+John’s Father, named ‘John Kinnelly‘ in my Grandfather’s Marriage Certificate(8), is described in the same document as a ‘Farmer’.
+My Grandfather said that the farming life was not for him, though his Army Employment Sheet, Army Form B.2066(9), dated 12 September 1913, states that his ‘Trade or calling before enlistment: Clerk’, which is somewhat puzzling if not downright contradictory.
 Nevertheless, John left home and enlisted in the British Army on 2 December 1901 at Cork, Ireland.
 He enlisted initially for ‘7 years’ service and 5 years in the reserve’(1).

 After enlistment, John was attested as a Gunner in the Royal Garrison Regiment (RGA) with the No. ‘9541/RGA’(1) and formally joined the Regiment at the Citadel, Plymouth, England, on 7 December 1901(1) where he served in 1 Depot(1) and, on re-organisation, in 3 Depot on 1 January 1902(1).
 John was not sent to South Africa, whether it had been his wish to serve there or not, but was subsequently posted as a Gunner to 21 Company RGA at Leith Fort, Scotland, on 23 January 1902(1).
 Whilst in 21 Company, John obtained his ‘Third Class Certificate of Education’ on 24 February 1902(1) and his ‘Second Class Certificate’ on 24 March 1903(1).